Architecture chap book:

 I am still working through this.
 But one realization I made is that my website was nearly a complete picture of all my interests and vocations, with one glaring exception: it lacked architecture.
 First the Heaven's Door project, then the DeGive dulcimer brought home to me that these two pursuits need not be separated.
 In fact they complement one another.

-Here is a sample of my work over the past twelve years, now with Keith Summerour, briefly with William T Baker, previously with Summerour and formerly with the firm Jones Pierce, all of Atlanta.
+Here is a sample of my work over the past near-twenty years, now with Keith Summerour, briefly with William T Baker, previously with Summerour and formerly with the firm Jones Pierce, all of Atlanta.

-Back at Summerour. . .working on a new residence on Sea Island, Georgia.
+My first project back at Summerour. . .working on a new residence on Sea Island, Georgia.
 This is an interesting study of the development of the ocean-front elevation over time.
 We started with a narrower central porch with curved ends and Deco panels at the second level and parapet.
 But the floorplan changed and the middle drawing shows the new massing trying to hang on to the old styling and porch width.
 The last drawing is where it landed, with the three-bay massing discarded.

 Details for the entry of a Cotswold themed cottage.
 Complete with Dovecote.